jianboqi/youtubeSRT/README.md

 usage: Add the *.crx file to the chrome extension. <br/>
-when you are watching youtube videos, a green button will shown below the video.
+when watching youtube videos, a green button will shown below the video.<br/>
-Just click it.
+Just click it.<br/>
-Enjoy!
+Enjoy!<br/>